Effects of climate change on human health: Connections with public health policies

 Due to its significant impact on human health, climate change has become a major concern for public health policy.
 The United States Environmental Protection Agency had issued a 100-page report on global warming and human health back in 1989.
 By the early years of the 21st century, climate change was increasingly addressed as a public health concern at a global level, for example in 2006 at Nairobi by UN secretary general Kofi Annan.
 Since 2018, factors such as the 2018 heat wave, the Greta effect and the IPCC's 2018 Special Report on Global Warming of 1.5 °C further increased the urgency for responding to climate change as a global health issue.

 The World Bank has suggested a framework that can strengthen health systems to make them more resilient and climate-sensitive.

 Placing health as a key focus of the Nationally Determined Contributions could present an opportunity to increase ambition and realize health co-benefits.

 In 2019, the Australian Medical Association formally declared climate change as a health emergency.

 Research shows that health professionals around the world agree that climate change is real, is caused by humans, and is causing increased health problems in their communities.
 Health professionals can act by informing people about health harms and ways to address them, by lobbying leaders to take action, and by taking steps to decarbonize their own homes and workplaces.

+The European Environment Agency is responding to the continent's heatwave.
+It said that Europe is not prepared for the growing climate-related health risks from flooding, droughts and extreme heat.
+It said extreme weather resulted in 240,000 fatalities and EUR 730 billion ($837.5 USD) between 1980 and 2023.
+To better adapt, it suggests climate-proofing agriculture, energy, and transportation sectors.